 Symptoms to report

-Please contact your GP if you have any of the following symptoms after you have been discharged home:
+Please contact your doctor if you have any of the following symptoms after you have been discharged home:

 - arm or leg weakness or numbness